 Under the no-action alternative, Marine Corps units would remain in Japan and would not relocate to Guam.
-No construction, dredging, training, or operations associated with the military relocation would occur.
+No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness, mission and international treaty obligations.
+Existing operations on Guam would continue.
+Therefore, implementation of the no-action alternative would maintain existing conditions and there would be no impacts associated with the proposed action and alternatives.
 There would be no change to existing conditions if the no-action alternative were implemented.
-However, implementation of the no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the U.S.
+Implementation of the no-action alternative would not meet the mission, readiness, national security and international treaty obligations of the Marine Corps.